adamaho/winston/README.md

 2. Make it the default shell `chsh -s $(which zsh)`
 3. Logout of ssh session and log back in again and test with `echo $SHELL` which should return `/bin/zsh`

+### Configure oh-my-zsh

+In order to get some of the fancy command line info like the current git branch, we need oh-my-zsh.

+1. Install `sh -c "$(wget -O- https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`

 ### Install ripgrep

 ripgrep is a powerful fuzzy finding tool used by telescope in nvim.
 But it works independently of nvim.